Answer this question: how much time to you have?

 • If you want a highly customized experience: More and more travelers are asking for one-of-a-kind trips specifically tailored to their likes, says Gonchar.
 A foodie might want something like a private cooking class in Italy, a meet-and-greet with a chef she’s been reading about and a table in the private wine room of a restaurant.
 While she might not have the connections to get this done herself, a travel agent with deep local knowledge might be able to make this happen for her, Gonchar says.

 Ok here’s where I am going to toot my own horn.
-Nine reasons you should work with me:
+I am hard working, detail oriented, and will provide you excellent customer service.
+But anybody can say that.
+Here are nine specific reasons you should work with me that separate me from other travel consultants:

 - I lived in Italy for five years.
 The benefits to you are that I know how things work, including the little things, and how to navigate them.
 I know what can go wrong, and how to fix it.
 I have the answers to questions about Italy that you didn’t even know you should ask.